40 Random Obscure Facts That Will Make Everyone Think You’re a Genius

 Green Eggs and Ham Started as a Bet

 The Dr. Seuss classic grew out of a bet with his editor that he could not create a book using fewer than 50 different words.
 The editor, Bennett Cerf, founder of Random House, put—you guessed it—$50 on the line, and lost.
-And for more great books trivia, check out the 20 Funniest Jokes From Kids’ Books.
+And for more funny interesting facts about books check out the 20 Funniest Jokes From Kids’ Books.

 Competitive Art Used to Be in the Olympics